zhenglab-PKU/DEPICT/README.md

 ### Training Arguments

---input: Specifies the molecular features used for training.

-Available options:
-exp: Use gene expression data only.
-all: Use integrated gene expression and mutation data.
+`--input`: Specifies the molecular features used for training.
+Use `exp` for gene expression data only, or use `all` for integrated gene expression and mutation data.

---loss: Specifies the loss function used for model optimization.
+`--loss`: Specifies the loss function used for model optimization.
 Different loss functions can be selected according to experimental requirements.

---yaml: Specifies the training configuration file.
+`--yaml`: Specifies the training configuration file.
 The file can be modified to change training hyperparameters.

 ## Training Output